-Updated 2020.
-If you’re an ink fan then you’ll LOVE the real painful deal – a traditional tattoo by one of Tahiti’s last remaining traditional tattooists, James Samuela at Moorea Tattoo on Moorea Island, Tahiti.
+If you’re an ink fan then you’ll LOVE the real painful deal – a traditional Tahitian tattoo by one of Tahiti’s last remaining traditional tattooists, James Samuela at Moorea Tattoo on Moorea Island, Tahiti.

-Head out to Moorea (20km from Papeete and about NZ$45 round trip on the ferry) to Haapiti on the west side of the island where you’ll find James and his American wife Laurel.
+Once you get to Moorea, head out to Ha’apiti on the west side of the island, where you’ll find James and his American wife Laurel.

 Their studio is a humble hut and their home even more so, but in the front of the property is a gorgeous villa that they rent out to tourists as a little side business.

-James and his mates made Te Nunoa Bungalow, with the cute thatched roof, themselves and it’s like a magical hideaway across the road from a stunning white sand beach.
+So yeah, James and his mates made Te Nunoa Bungalow, with the cute thatched roof, themselves.
+It’s like a magical hideaway across the road from a stunning white sand beach.
 You get the use of kayaks, bicycles, snorkelling kit, an outrigger canoe and a bbq.

-Inside – while the ceiling is high and made of local timber, they haven’t spared the mod cons with a fully equipped kitchen, TV, DVD, iPod dock, sumptuous king size bed and 2 twin beds that can also be used for a family.
+Inside, while the ceiling is high and made of local timber, they haven’t spared the mod cons.
+You can find a fully equipped kitchen, TV, DVD, iPod dock, sumptuous king-size bed and 2 twin beds that can also be used for a family.
 The bathroom is the piece de resistance and plush white towels make this spot a little slice of heaven away from the tourist trap.

-Ok, back to the Tahitian tattoo… James is one of the only traditional tattooists left in Tahiti.
+Ok, back to the tatts.
+James is one of the only traditional tattooists left in Tahiti.
 He’s a descendant of the very first tattoo artists from the Marquesas and studied the art extensively, even training in Paris.

-He hand makes the tools for each client (which they can keep) and if you know anything about traditional tattoo you’ll know that intricate, curvy little designs are very hard to achieve, but with James’ fancy tools even the tiniest turtle can be hammered onto a naked back.
+He hand-makes the tools for each client (which they can keep).
+And if you know anything about traditional Tahitian tattoos you’ll know that intricate, curvy little designs are very hard to achieve.
+But with James’ fancy tools, even the tiniest turtle can be hammered onto a naked back.

-He’s not as covered in tatts as you’d expect either, and Laurel confessed that James’ hadn’t even done hers.
-But while I was there a mate of theirs (and member of Tahitian royalty, I overheard) dropped in and he’s definitely got the mark of James on him.
+He’s not as covered in tattoos as you’d expect, either, and Laurel confessed that James’ hadn’t even done hers.
+But while I was there, a mate of theirs (and member of Tahitian royalty, I overheard) dropped in.
+He’s definitely got the mark of James on him.

 For info on anything and everything Tahiti, check out Tahiti Tourisme.